Did you know that your website is still a critical lead generation tool?

 Have you ever searched up a company or freelancer, and couldn’t find their website?
 That’s probably because they didn’t have one.
 But how did that change your perception of them?
 Did you think to yourself, “they don’t even have it together enough to build a website, so I don’t want to hire them”?

-Well, that’s exactly what your potential visitors and prospects are thinking when they do a search and can’t find your site.
+Well, that’s precisely what your potential visitors and prospects are thinking when they search and can’t find your site.
 They’re not sure whether they can trust you.
 Not that your website should be a glorified business card or product brochure, but with the right content, you can build your credibility, and even have your site generate leads for you on autopilot.
 That will lead to more sales, too.

 You may have heard that you don’t exist online if you aren’t on social media, but it’s the other way around – you don’t exist if you don’t have a website!
 Social media is just a tool for building communities and interacting with your followers.